UrielDiaz1/Hornet-HFD/README.md

 # Assets

 ## Images
-This program Glass Cockpit output display uses seven-segment display.
+This game's Glass Cockpit output display uses seven-segment display.
 The images used were found on: https://en.wikipedia.org/wiki/Seven-segment_display

 ## Music
 All the amazing songs are created by ZahkarValaha. https://pixabay.com/users/zakharvalaha-22836301/

-Song Names:
-Honor & Sword (Main)
+Song Names are Honor & Sword (Main) and Cinematic Music (Main).
-Cinematic Music (Main)

 ## Sound Effects
 All sound effects were found at https://www.findsounds.com/ISAPI/search.dll